elichai/bench_linkedlist/README.md

 Go's builtin slice is orders of magnitude faster than stdlib's `container/list`, except when inserting to the front, where the slice's implementation isn't optimized for that (and the stdlib doesn't provide a Deque library),  <br/>
 this can be optimizer with a simple Deque implementation.
+Go's List doesn't allow splitting a list into 2 so I did not implement that benchmark.

 ## C++
 [Full Results](cpp/results) <br/>